Saturday, October 29, 2016

 Blummers (#51 - Rated 7.5 out of 12)

-What is known is that the Monroe Brewing Company was started by Mr. Bissinger in 1845.
-He operated it for three years before John Knipschlidt took over for nine years.
-The operation changed hands regularly until Adam Blumer Sr. took over in 1892.
+It is known that the Monroe Brewing Company was established by Mr. Bissinger in 1845.
+He managed it for three years before John Knipschlidt assumed control for nine years.
+The brewery's ownership changed frequently until Adam Blumer Sr. took over in 1892.
 In 1906, the name was changed to Blumer Brewing Company.
-In 1938, production was significantly reduced, and the brewery was primarily used for cheese storage.
-Figures, it is Wisconsin.
+In 1938, production was significantly reduced, and the brewery primarily served as a cheese storage facility.
+Notably, this occurred in Wisconsin.

 In 1947, the business was sold to Joseph Huber, who renamed it Joseph Huber Brewing Company.
-He leased the facility until 1967 when he purchased the site.
-In 1985, Bill Smith and Craig Werle took over the brewery and reached peak capacity.
-Here, they originated Mike’s Hard Lemonade, which was later sold to Stroh Brewing Company, which later merged with Pabst Brewing Company.
+He leased the facility until 1967 when he acquired the site.
+In 1985, Bill Smith and Craig Werle took over the brewery and reached its peak capacity.
+During this period, they introduced Mike’s Hard Lemonade, which was subsequently sold to Stroh Brewing Company, which later merged with Pabst Brewing Company.

-Fred Huber purchased the brew back in 1989.
-Other changes happened, the final change being that the Minhas family purchased the brewery on October 3, 2006, and changed the name.
+Fred Huber acquired the brewery in 1989.
+Subsequent changes occurred, culminating in the Minhas family purchasing the brewery on October 3, 2006, and renaming it.

-Ingredients: Carbonated water, sugar, natural and artificial flavors, caramel color, phosphoric acid, sodium benzoate and potassium sorbate (to preserve freshness)
+Carbonated water, sugar, natural and artificial flavors, caramel color, phosphoric acid, sodium benzoate, and potassium sorbate (to preserve freshness)

 Nutrition 12 oz serving (from the bottle)